Learning Certified Neural Network Controllers Using Contraction and Interval Analysis: Introduction

 where $x\in\R^n$ is the state of the system, $u\in\R^m$ is a control input, and $\fol:[0,\infty)\times\R^n\times\R^m\to\R^n$ is a $C^1$ smooth mapping.
 Our primary goal is to jointly synthesize an explicit feedback policy $\pi(x)$ and a Riemannian metric $M(x)$ such that the closed-loop system

 is contracting.
 We also consider the special case of control-affine systems, $\dot{x} = \fd(x) + g(x)u$, where the goal extends to tracking any dynamically feasible trajectory.

 To address these problems, we develop a novel framework using bound propagation to jointly train a neural contraction metric and a neural network controller for nonlinear systems with formal guarantees of closed-loop contractivity.
-Our specific contributions are outlined: [1]{\textbf{#1}.} \begin{itemize}[left=0pt] \item \contrtitle{Asymmetric Contraction Condition} We propose an equivalent asymmetric Riemannian contraction condition bounding the $\ell_2$-logarithmic norm of a matrix, directly involving the factored parameterization of the metric.
+Our specific contributions are outlined: [1]{\textbf{#1}.} \begin{itemize}[left=0pt] \item \contrtitle{Asymmetric Contraction Condition} We propose an asymmetric Riemannian contraction condition, equivalent to the standard linear matrix inequality (LMI) provided in \cite{lohmiller_contraction_1998}, which bounds the $\ell_2$-logarithmic norm of a matrix directly involving the factored parameterization of the metric.
 While mathematically equivalent on point-wise evaluations, our asymmetric condition can dramatically reduce overestimation error when using bound propagation tools due to better dependency management. \item \contrtitle{Certification and Training via Bound Propagation} Using off-the-shelf bound propagators with automatic differentiation, we algorithmically obtain an interval hull of this asymmetric matrix.
 Applying a result from \cite{rohn_positive_1994}, we show how the maximum logarithmic norm within this interval hull can be checked with $2^n$ GPU parallelized corner checks.
-We design a loss function in Algorithm \ref{alg:loss} which, if nonpositive, certifies the contraction condition over an entire region $X$ without exhaustive sampling. \item \contrtitle{Explicit Tracking Control} In the special case where the system is control affine and the metric satisfies a Killing field condition (matching the strong CCM condition from \cite[C2]{manchester_control_2017}), we propose a simple, explicit feedback controller $u(t,x) = \pi(x) - \pi(x'(t)) + u'(t)$, capable of tracking any dynamically feasible trajectory using only two forward inferences of the learned policy $\pi$.
-Notably, our method eliminates the need to search for a geodesic of the metric during online execution, and does not require any state augmentation into error coordinates. \end{itemize} Finally, we demonstrate through a 10-state quadrotor benchmark how the proposed method can certify and train explicit contracting tracking controllers, where sampling-based certification would suffer from the curse of dimensionality.
+We design a loss function in Algorithm \ref{alg:loss} which, if nonpositive, certifies the contraction condition over an entire region $X$ without exhaustive sampling. \item \contrtitle{Explicit Tracking Control} In the special case where the system is control affine and the metric satisfies a Killing field condition (matching the strong control contraction metric (CCM) condition from \cite[C2]{manchester_control_2017}), we propose a simple, explicit feedback controller $u(t,x) = \pi(x) - \pi(x'(t)) + u'(t)$, capable of tracking any open-loop dynamically feasible pair $(x'(t),u'(t))$ using only two forward inferences of the learned policy $\pi$.
+Notably, our method eliminates the need to search for a geodesic of the metric during online execution, and does not require any state augmentation into error coordinates. \end{itemize}